freeze-dolphin/freeze-dolphin.github.io/mkdocs/docs/mvn-repo.md

 # Maven Repository

-[This](https://github.com/freeze-dolphin/maven-repository) is my maven repository
+You can visit my self-built maven repository at [github](https://github.com/freeze-dolphin/maven-repository).

-Notice that snapshots and releases will NOT be distinguished in this repository
+All the things should be considered are shown in detail in `READMD.md` file which you can found at github.

 ## Get Started

-You can simply add the following codes to your `pom.xml` file to access to my repository :)
+You can simply add the following codes to your `pom.xml` file to access to my repository:

 ```xml
 <repository>